universedocs/Universe-Docs/README.md

 ## In what industries it is used (NOTE: all industries using the Universe Docs documents to serve things)?
 1. Education
+2. Food
-2. Software Development
+3. Software Development
-3. Retail
+4. Retail
-4. Robotics
+5. Robotics
-5. Smart things (using IoT)
+6. Smart things (using IoT)
-6. Other industries (form filling, etc.,)
+7. Other industries (form filling, etc.,)
-7. Data analytics
+8. Data analytics
-8. More can be there....
+9. More can be there....

 ## What science and technologies it can use in future?
 1. Artificial intelligence (AI)